Offer it to your wife and make yourself useful.

 Woman: “I don’t get a break after an 8 hour shift and weekends are no picnic either.”

-That said, even if most families were to consist of one working parent the idea that all household responsibilities should fall on the stay at home parent isn’t quite reasonable.
+That said, even if most families were to consist of one working adult, the idea that all household responsibilities should fall on the stay at home parent isn’t quite reasonable.
 The amount of time it takes to maintain a home and care for children cannot be compared to a 9 to 5 and I’ve been on both the paid and unpaid side of the labour force.
 Moreover, we need to be teaching our kids, especially our boys how to take care of themselves.
 Dad should never be an excuse for why they aren’t helping around the house and they shouldn’t find themselves unable to use a washing machine or prepare a simple meal at 30 years old.

 Many women who decide to stay at home struggle with issues like self-worth often times feeling devalued.
 A loving partner should understand this and make an effort to counter it.
 Sharing household responsibilities demonstrates a mutual respect and appreciation for one another and undoubtedly has the ability to strengthen relationships.
 Personally, I find my husband much more attractive when he’s supporting an apron or holding a toilet brush.